 - Following through on tasks for their staff role, and for general con planning

 - Asking for help when needed (and before deadlines are past)

-- Other staff positions chosen: Week of Jan 15
+- Other staff positions chosen: to be announced

-- The first All Staff meeting will be a must-attend meeting during the week of January 22-26 (date to be set in December).
+- The first All Staff meeting will be a must-attend meeting during a week early in January 2019 (date to be set in December).

 - All CanUUdle staff must agree to follow the CUC Code of Ethics and all CUC Youth policies.

 - Partial funding is available to subsidize the staff’s travel and/or registration costs.
 The staff will distribute available funds among themselves based on individual needs and travel costs.
 We will not turn anyone away due to financial constraints!
 Additional funding is available through the CUC Youth and Young Adult Subsidy Fund.

 The staff team works collaboratively to plan the con program, but individual staff have main responsibility for their area.
 Click on each role to see what’s involved.

 Co-Deans (2 youth, preferably from the local congregation/area)

 These fine people lead the planning and operation of the entire conference and are responsible for helping select the rest of the staff.
 The main role of the Co-Deans is to delegate, empower and help others to get their tasks done.
 If you prefer to have concrete jobs and really get into detailed planning this is probably not the best role for you.
 They work closely with the CanUUdle Coordinator and the CUC Staff to oversee the whole program of CanUUdle and create the con schedule.

 During CanUUdle, the Co-Deans are the head and hands of the conference – they hold it all together and are the public voice of the Con staff – making announcements, running orientation and keeping the community updated on everything that’s going on.